kris-nader/scTherapy/README.md

 patient_sample=readRDS("./example_data.RDS")
 ```
 ### Step 1: Automated Cell type annotation with ScType
-In this step, we run a standard ScType workflow.
-As input, the fucntion requires the single cell RNAseq object and the tissue type of interest.
-By deafult, this function will use the predefined scType database.
-In addition, it should be noted that at the moment, sctype contains markers for the following tissues: e.g. Immune system,Pancreas,Liver,Eye,Kidney,Brain,Lung,Adrenal,Heart,Intestine,Muscle,Placenta,Spleen,Stomach,Thymus.
+In this step, we utilize a standard ScType workflow, which requires the single cell RNAseq object and the tissue type of interest as input.
+By default, the function employs the predefined scType database, containing markers for various tissues such as the immune system, pancreas, liver, eye, kidney, brain, lung, adrenal gland, heart, intestine, muscle, placenta, spleen, stomach, and thymus.
+We refer users to the <a href="https://raw.githubusercontent.com/IanevskiAleksandr/sc-type/master/ScTypeDB_full.xlsx">ScTypeDB</a> for more information on the defined cell markers.

-However, this can easily be modified so that users can upload their own custom marker database for their tissue of interest using the `custom_marker_db` parameter.
-In this tutorial, the sample was derived from a patient with Acute Myeloid Leukemia(AML) and `tissue=Immune System` will be used to identify cell types.
-These cell types can be visualized on the UMAP using `Seurat::DimPlot`
+However, users can easily customize the analysis by uploading their own custom marker database for their specific tissue of interest using the `custom_marker_db` parameter.
+In short, the custom marker database should resemble that of the ScTypeDB(xlsx format) with four columns (tissue type, cell name, geneSymbolmore 1-- positive markers , and geneSymbolmore2--negative markers).
+In this tutorial, the sample was derived from a patient with Acute Myeloid Leukemia (AML), and we will identify cell types using `tissue=Immune System` parameter.
+The resulting cell types can be visualized on the UMAP using `Seurat::DimPlot`.

 ```R
 patient_sample=run_sctype(patient_sample,tissue="Immune System")
 DimPlot(patient_sample,group.by="customclassif")
 ```
 ### Step 2: Identification of malignant/normal clusters
-This step involves running multiple tools to build a confident ensemble predition.
-Normal cells identified from step 1 _can_ be used as input for copyKat and SCEVAN.
-Note that providing healthy normal cells as reference to these tools greatly improves the accuracy of the results.
+In this step, we use multiple tools to generate a confident ensemble prediction.
+To improve the accuracy of the predictions, we recommend using the normal cells identified in step 1 as input for copyKat and SCEVAN.
+Afterwards, an ensemble prediction is constructed based on the combined results of these tools, which takes advantage of the distinct approaches to confidently identify both healthy and malignant cell clusters.
+The function `runEnsemble` will execute each of these tools(copyKat,scType+new markers,SCEVAN) and then compute the ensemble prediciton.
 ```R
 normal_cells=c("NKT-like cells","CD4+ T cells", "Naive B cells") patient_sample=runEnsemble(patient_sample,normal_cells)